 Relations among PCP classes.
 Some of the appealing transformations among PCP classes are only known when these classes are defined in terms of promise problems (see, e.g., [7, Sec.
-11] and [28, Sec.
+11] and [30, Sec.
 4]).
 For example, the intuitive meaning of [7, Prop.
 11.2] is that the randomness in a PCP can be reduced to be logarithmic in the length of the proof oracle, but the actual result is a randomized Karp reduction of any problem having a PCP to a promise problem having a PCP with the same query (and/or free-bit) complexity and proof-length but with logarithmic randomness.
-Similarly, the main PCP result of [28, Sec.
+Similarly, the main PCP result of [30, Sec.
 4] is a almost-linear length PCP not for SAT but rather for a promise problem to which SAT can be randomly Karp-reduced (by an almost length preserving reduction).
-We mention that the random reduction was eliminated by the subsequent work of [9].
+We mention that the latter random reduction was eliminated by the subsequent work of [9].

 Supporting the conjectured non-triviality of statistical zero-knowledge.
-Seeking to provide further evidence to the conjectured non-triviality of statistical zero-knowledge (i.e., the conjecture that \mathcal{SZK} extends beyond \mathcal{BPP}), researchers tried to show statistical zero-knowledge proof systems for "hard" (language recognition) problems.
-At the time (i.e., late 1980's), it was known that Quadratic Residucity and Graph Isomorphism are in \mathcal{SZK} (cf., [31] and [23], respectively), but the belief that these problems are hard seems weaker than the belief that factoring integers or the Discrete Logarithm Problem are hard.
+Seeking to provide further evidence to the conjectured non-triviality of statistical zero-knowledge (i.e., the conjecture that SZK extends beyond BPP), researchers tried to show statistical zero-knowledge proof systems for "hard" (language recognition) problems.
+At the time (i.e., late 1980's), it was known that Quadratic Residuosity and Graph Isomorphism are in SZK (cf., [33] and [25], respectively), but the belief that these problems are hard seems weaker than the belief that factoring integers or the Discrete Logarithm Problem are hard.
 So the goal was to present a statistical zero-knowledge proof system for a language recognition problem that is computationally equivalent to any of these search problems.
-This was almost done in [22], who showed an analogous result for a promise problem.
-Specifically, they presented a statistical zero-knowledge proof for a promise problem that is computationally equivalent to the Discrete Logarithm Problem.
-We mention that the "gap" between YES and NO instances in this promise problem, plays a key role in showing that this problem is in \mathcal{SZK} .
-Thus, based on this promise problem, the non-triviality of \mathcal{SZK} is supported by the conjectured intractability of the Discrete Logarithm Problem.
+This was almost done in [24], who showed an analogous result for a promise problem that is computationally equivalent to the Discrete Logarithm Problem.
+Needless to say, the "gap" between YES and NO instances in this promise problem plays a key role in showing that this problem is in SZK.
+Thus, based on this promise problem, the non-triviality of SZK is supported by the conjectured intractability of the Discrete Logarithm Problem.